 There are also Muslim personal laws, but they are not codified and are based on Islamic texts.
 However, some aspects of the texts are recognized through laws such as the Shariat Application Act and the Dissolution of Muslim Marriage Act.

-The BJP government was first to promise the implementation of UCC if it comes to power under its 2019 Lok Sabha election manifesto.
+The BJP government was the first to promise the implementation of UCC if it comes to power under its 2019 Lok Sabha election manifesto.

 Is religion treated differently under the law?